prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 ## Creating the Store

 When starting your app, you need to create a [store](/basics/store) with your app's initial state.
-We then wrap the application into a [Provider](/api-reference/provider) to makes this store accessible in all of the components.
+We then wrap the application into a [Provider](/api-reference/provider) to make this store accessible in all of the components.

 This is done in `src/index.tsx`.